MB-Team-THI/sparse-graph-attention-optimization/README.md

 # Optimization and Interpretability of Graph Attention Networks for Small Sparse Graph Structures in Automotive Applications

-This repository is the official implementation of https://arxiv.org/abs/2305.16196.
+This repository is the official implementation of [Optimization and Interpretability of Graph Attention Networks for Small Sparse Graph Structures in Automotive Applications](https://ieeexplore.ieee.org/document/10186536) (https://arxiv.org/abs/2305.16196).
 The implementation of GAT+ is based on the PyTorch Geometric library, enabling users to effortlessly integrate and apply the proposed architecture to a wide range of applications.
 It is created using the PyTorch Geometric MessagePassing base class [torch_gemetric.nn.conv.MessagePassing](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.MessagePassing.html#torch_geometric.nn.conv.MessagePassing).

 GAT+, a variant of Graph Attention Networks (GATs), enhances training robustness and performance by optimizing gradient flow.
 In GAT+ the attention scores are computed using the Sofplus activation function instead of LeakyRELU: